-Why run free enrichment events for young people from low income homes?
+Why run free enrichment events for young people and their parents?

 Every so often people will ask us why we run free events.
 Why put so much effort, time and funding into our events?
-Why offer free food?!
 The information we share at our events is truly invaluable.
 So why not charge parents for these events?!

 And my answer is because when I was younger some of the free events that I went to were the events that ended up changing my life.
 I’m not sure I would have gone to these events if they weren’t free.

 I grew up in a single parent household with a mum that worked extremely hard to make sure that my brother and I were relatively comfortable.
 I never felt that we lacked anything but I definitely wish we’d spent more time together as a family.